evmin/az-ai-kickstarter/README.md

 ### User Manual

-- TODO : Obervability
+- TODO : Observability

 > [!TIP]
-> **AI GBB Tip**: Document how the solution is used and operated here.
+> **Az AI Tip**: Document how the solution is used and operated here.
 > Optionally, if the section is too long, create a `USER_MANUAL.md` file and
 > link to it from here.